dilarakayhan/duo-opdracht-recipe/recipe.md

 Put the dry pan back on a high heat and put in a tortilla.
 Add a generous handful of grated cheese or 2 tablespoons of nacho cheese and spread it around the tortilla.
 Add a serving of salsa, a few slices of avocado, and finish with another handful of cheese or a dollop of nacho cheese.
 Once the tortilla or wrap starts to brown, fold it in half so it becomes a half circle.
 Wait until the cheese starts to melt and stick it together.

 Remove from the heat and slice in two.
 Repeat till you have made enough.
 Eat while hot!

+Sabotaged the preparations!